ethereum/EIPs/EIPS/eip-draft_app_keys.md

 #### Storage
 The HD path for each application can also be used as a key to isolate databases for user's persistent data.
 We could introduce methods that allow to read and write in a database specific to the application.

-[Benefit of this compared to using classical browser local storage?]
+Q [Benefit of this compared to using classical browser local storage?]

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->
 ### Isolated paths but customisable
-Persona strict isolation and not known nor computable by the applications Application uid deterministic and common knowledge
+The proposed specifications permit to have isolation between personas and between applications.
+Each persona / application combination will yield a unique subtree that can be explored by the application using the structure it would like to use.
+Personas are known only by the user and its wallet, application' UID based path is computable by everyone from the application's name.
+And then the application decides and communicates the final levels of the path.
+Only the wallet and the user will know the full tree and where we are in the tree (depth, parents).
+Applications will have knowledge only of the subtree, starting after the persona.

 ### API not exposing private keys